heckhardt/mde-encoding-eval/README.md

 - `Evaluation.java` is responsible for calculating the normalized hypervolume after all algorithms have terminated

 The actual problem/algorithm implementation is structured as follows:
-- The generated sources for the CRA and knapsack EMF models are located in the `model` package
+- The generated sources for the CRA and knapsack EMF models are located within the `model` package
 - The `operator` package is home to the implementations of the mutation operators for the CRA and knapsack models as well as the generic IntArray representation, each within their respective packages
   - The `RandomMutation` class is the generic operator responsible for randomly selecting an applicable operator at runtime and measuring the `copy`, `match` and `mutate` durations
 - The `problem` package contain the MOEA Framework-specific implementations of the CRA and knapsack problems